 You must use Facebook, Gmail, Google Drive, and Twitter on a regular basis?
 Well, all these are examples of a single-page application.

-The components used for building a web app in this lightweight framework aren't directly dependent on each other instead of a single monolithic software application.
+The components used for in this lightweight architectural pattern isn't directly dependent on each other instead of a single monolithic software application.

 That's how developers can speed up the deployment process and roll out web apps faster and with greater efficiency.
 In these types of web application architecture, each microservice can be developed independently, sometimes, in a different programming language, and run on their own.

-Amazon, Uber, Etsy, and Netflix are some of the most innovative and profitable companies across the globe that have adopted the microservices framework.
+Amazon, Uber, Etsy, and Netflix are some of the most innovative and profitable companies across the globe that have adopted the microservices architecture.

 3. Serverless architecture